bsullins/slide-o-matic/README.md

 # setup
 - You'll need Python installed and then run setup.py
-- You may also need to install the XCode commadn line tools if you've not done so already
+- You may also need to install the XCode command line tools if you've not done so already

 # dependencies
 - (python-pptx)[https://pypi.python.org/pypi/python-pptx]